Real Estate Advice

 How much are other homes in your neighborhood selling for?
 How has the price of your home changed in today’s market?

-If you’re wondering what’s happening to prices in your area, or you’re thinking about selling your house, I’ll be able to help.
+If you’re wondering what’s happening to prices in your area, or you’re thinking about selling your house, we can help.

-Just give my office a call for a no-fuss, professional evaluation.
-I won’t try to push you into listing with me or waste your time.
-I’ll just give you the honest facts about your home and its value.
+Just call one of our agents for a no-fuss, professional evaluation.
+We won’t try to push you into listing with us or waste your time.
+Just the honest facts about your home and its value.

-And maybe I’ll also give you the “inside scoop” on what’s happening in the housing market near where you live!
-Just give my office a call or reply to this email to arrange an appointment.
+We will also give you the “inside scoop” on what’s happening in the housing market near where you live!

 Thinking of becoming a landlord?
 While this can be financially and personally rewarding, you must do your homework before you take the leap.